-In 2012, I decided to start an Etsy shop called “The Postman’s Knock”, and I quit my day job (read the full story here).
-The idea behind the Etsy shop was this: I could design stationery and write out custom envelope calligraphy for people, which they would be delighted to receive when they heard “the postman’s knock” at their door.
-Eventually, the Etsy shop evolved into so much more than that — now, TPK is mainly a blog and learning resource — but, like everyone, I started somewhere.
-I tried a lot of things and put myself out there before I felt completely ready, which is just what you have to do!
-Here are some of the items that I used to sell, some of which you may be surprised at.
-Without these now-retired items, TPK as we know it wouldn’t exist!
+In 2012, I started an Etsy shop called “The Postman’s Knock”, and I quit my day job (read the full story here).
+The idea behind the Etsy shop was this: I could write out custom envelope calligraphy for people, which they would be delighted to receive when they heard “the postman’s knock” at their door.
+Eventually, the Etsy shop evolved into so much more than that — now, TPK is a blog, a learning resource gold mine, and a calligraphy supplies store — but, like everyone, I started small.
+I tried a lot of things and put myself out there before I felt ready, which is just what you have to do!
+Below, you’ll find some of the items that I used to sell on Etsy as a new entrepreneur.

 1. BabyQ Invitation Design

 This was the very first item that I listed on Etsy in the summer of 2012.
-I really struggled to learn how to use Photoshop in order to make it — as I recall, there were tears involved!
-Originally, I made the design for free at the request of a former roommate, whose brother was hosting a “babyq” (barbecue baby shower).
-I then put the design on Etsy for $15.00, where it was surprisingly popular.
+I really struggled to learn how to use Photoshop in order to make it.
+As I recall, there were tears involved!
+Originally, I created the design for free at the request of a former college roommate, whose brother was hosting a “babyq” (barbecue baby shower).
+I then listed the design on Etsy for $15.00, where it was surprisingly popular.
 Clients would give me their babyq information via a small questionnaire, I’d customize the design, and then I’d send them the file so they could print it themselves.